mindspore-ai/docs/tutorials/inference/source_en/serving_model.md

 ## Overview

-MindSpore Serving supports only the Ascend 310 and Ascend 910 environments.
+MindSpore Serving supports the Ascend 310, Ascend 910 and Nvidia GPU environments.

 MindSpore Serving Servable provides the inference services of the following types: One inference service comes from a single model, and the other one comes from a combination of multiple models (this is being developed).
 Models need to be configured to provide the Serving inference service.